rainbowdashlabs/reputation-bot/docs/index.md

 ![A list of roles](resources/roles.png)

-# Toplists
+# Toplists and reputation modes

-We provide three different toplists
+We provide different modes

 - Total
 - Month
 - Week

-The month and week toplists are a rolling sum of reputations during the last 30 or 7 days.
+- 7 Days
+- 30 Days

+Those determine the user rank, leaderboard and the reputation shown in the user profile.

 # Get help